Level of Study

 Teaching and learning methods

-Individual and collective supervision and dissertation seminars
+Individual and collective supervision and dissertation seminars.

 Compulsory Assignments and Attendance

 Presentation of master thesis draft.
 The student shall at least once comment a draft from a fellow student.
 Approved compulsory requirements are valid for one semester and must be completed each semester the student is registered for the course.
+Compulsory requirements must be approved before the exam can be taken.

 Forms of Assessment